csleemooo/Physics_informed_unsupervised_deep_learning_for_adaptive_holographic_imaging/README.md

 ```

 ## Reproduce
-Below commands reproduce the reported results from Fig 2 to Fig 5.
+Here, user can reproduce the reported results from Fig 2 to Fig 5 using below commands.
-Trained parameters used in this study can be downloaded from [here](https://drive.google.com/drive/folders/1Y6R8plKylzHNT4wkBEA4GeOreY9id1xm?usp=sharing.).
-Download .pth files and put them to **./model_parameters** folder
+Also, trained parameters used in this study can be downloaded from [here](https://drive.google.com/drive/folders/1Y6R8plKylzHNT4wkBEA4GeOreY9id1xm?usp=sharing.).
+Download folders and put them to **./model_parameters** folder.

 ### Demonstration of simultaneous reconstruction of complex amplitude and object distance
 ```